by Garrick Dee

 There is some research that shows drinking water can reduce the risk of reoccurrence in folks who have gotten kidney stones in the past.

 Water consumption can also prevent kidney stones as it dilutes the concentration of minerals which in turn prevents them from crystallizing.

 The American College of Physicians issued guidelines that say folks who previously had kidney stones should increase fluid intake to enable 2 liters of urination per day to decrease the risk of reoccurrence.

 9. Drinking Enough Water Maximizes Physical Performance

-There is high correlation between physical performance and hydration.
+There is a high correlation between physical performance and hydration.

 If your body dehydrates during any strenuous physical activity like exercise, performance will suffer.

 You will feel the effects of dehydration when you lose as little as 2% of water content.